50275/legacy-launch-pads/README.md

 The mod relies on setting a campaign rule (Planets.serpulo.campaignRules.legacyLaunchPads = true), which isn’t doable with HJSON-only mods.

 **How do I unlock the launch pad?**
 It becomes available after researching the advanced launch pad.
 The cost is currently 1 copper.

-**Why was it flagged as a virus before?**
-Some antivirus software may misidentify the mod ZIP because it contains JavaScript.
-The contents are safe and limited to Mindustry’s modding environment.